• Located in Lamont County

 SHARE YOUR PHOTOS

-In 1905 when she was 51, Mary Frances Averell travelled from northern Ontario to "prove up" the homestead claimed by her husband David in 1903, one year before his death.
+In 1905 when she was 51, Mary Frances Averell travelled from northern Ontario to "prove up" the homestead claimed by her husband David in 1903, a year before his death.
 She was accompanied by her daughter Ruth Smith, who was also a widow with six small children.
-Her second eldest son, Patrick Anson Smith, inherited the land and lived on it throughout his life, consciously caring for its plants, animals, birds and water.
-His niece Donna has donated the property in memory of her husband Cecil William Robert (Cec) Blackburn.
+Her second eldest son, Patrick Anson Smith, inherited the land and lived on it throughout his life.
+His niece donated the property in memory of her husband Cecil William Robert (Cec) Blackburn.